Corsair Carbide 600C Clear Windowed Full Tower PC Case

 Corsair Carbide Clear 600C Inverse Full Tower Computer Chassis with Window, EATX/ATX/Micro ATX/Mini ITX, Black

-600C’s inverse ATX case design brings cool air directly to the components by eliminating obstruction from extra, unused drive bays.
-Natural air flow keeps fan noise to a minimum.
+The Corsair 600C's inverse ATX case design brings cool air directly to the components by eliminating obstruction from extra, unused drive bays.
+Direct air flow keeps fan noise to a minimum.

 |Case Edition||Carbide Clear 600C|